uzantonomon/uzantonomon/README.md

 <h2align="left">I'm a Linux System Administrator from Lisbon, Portugal. 🇵🇹</h2>
 <p>I'm a self-taught Linux user, administrator and enthusiast.
 Fast learner, experienced in communicating with technical and non-technical people, adept of automation.
 Dedicated, focused and organized professional with the ability to adapt to new challenges.
 Always looking to improve.</p>

-- 📝 Sometimes I write articles on [https://diogoferreira.pt](https://diogoferreira.pt).
+- 📝 Sometimes I write on [https://diogoferreira.pt](https://diogoferreira.pt).

 - 📫 You can reach me at **dferreira [at] diogoferreira [dot] pt**.